pont-us/sedlog-ffq/README.md

 For my PhD dissertation [1], I needed to produce a graphical sediment log of a 25-metre section, integrating various sedimentological and magnetic observations into a single stratigraphic column.
-I wrote a script in Python 2 to do this.
-The script reads data from external text files and from hard-coded structures within the code itself and uses Cairo (via the PyCairo bindings) to produce a PDF from them.
+I wrote a script in Python to do this.
+The script reads data from external text files and from hard-coded structures within the code itself and uses Cairo (via the cairocffi bindings) to produce a PDF from them.

 As it stands, this is a one-shot single-purpose program rather than a generally useful utility: the data for my specific section is not well separated from the general-purpose plotting code, and there are a few ad-hoc tweaks to improve the appearance of these particular data.
-The code is sparsely commented and documented only by this README, but is relatively clean and comprehensible.
+The code is sparsely commented and documented only by this README, but is *relatively* clean and comprehensible.
 It may provide some useful examples or fragments for anyone trying to achieve something similar.
 In particular, the file `symb.py` contains Cairo implementations of a few sedimentological pattern fills, which would be easy to reuse elsewhere.